freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/delete-a-node-with-two-children-in-a-binary-search-tree.english.md

         }
       }
     }
-    // case 2: target has one child else if (children == 1) {
+    // Case 2: Target has one child else if (children == 1) {
       var newChild = target.left !== null ? target.left : target.right;
       if (parent === null) {